 Since being with JAM, I’ve been able to travel around New South Wales, Queensland, Jervis Bay, Thailand and New Zealand.
 One morning in January, I was river boarding on water rapids through Queenstown, finishing just before starting my shift.
 In May I took 8 days break to complete an Outward Bound course, and in November I volunteered for 5 days in an Elephant Sanctuary in Phuket.
 So yes!
 I am incredibly lucky to do this, but I couldn’t have done it with another company.

 JAM is unique, we are global, but we are still in the early days of growth.
 We have a CEO who believes in treating his staff as a family and establishing a collaborative culture.
 As a team we make a point of having verbal and face to face communication regularly, which helps when I haven’t seen anyone familiar all day!

 More companies, especially so in the APAC region, are starting to allow employees to work remotely.
 The development of Cloud based business solutions makes it incredibly viable, and increases the potential for staff to be distributed globally, meaning that work can be completed in the 24 hours around the clock and not just in the 9-5 in one location.

 My top 5 recommendations to get established for remote working:

 - Good consistent wifi and a really good mobile data plan.

 - Collaborative tools are key – Slack, Zoom conference calls, Skype, Sococo and so on.

-- Travel insurance – World Nomads is the most cover-all for activity-based, medical, traveller abroad needs.
+- Travel insurance – World Nomads is the most cover-all for activity-based, medical, travel-worker abroad needs.